Confuzu/CivitAI_Image_grabber/README.md

 ## Deep Scan

 CivitAI's API caps pagination at ~50,000 images per user.
 Users with more than 50K images will silently get incomplete downloads.
 Pass `--deep_scan` to run additional passes that retrieve images beyond this limit using bi-directional pagination and per-model-version queries.
 Only applies to Mode 1 (username search).
 Without this flag, the script warns when a user hits the cap.
+For more technical information https://github.com/Confuzu/CivitAI_Image_grabber/tree/main#21-deep-scan----50k-api-pagination-cap-bypass

 ## Mixed Mode